Dilliganesh33/MONTH-3-MINI-PROJECT-2/README.md

-# Cybernaut - Web Scraper Project (Mini Project 2)
+# CYBERNAUT - IMAGE VIEWER USING TKINTER

 Short image viewer for the "MONTH 3 MINI PROJECT 2" workspace.